onyia314/school/readme.md

 APP_TIMEZONE = 'Africa/Lagos'

 ```
-And the database varibles according to your database environment:
+And the database details according to your database environment:

 ```
 DB_CONNECTION=mysql